quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ### Extracting Server Name Indication (SNI) Information

-If the ClientHello is not encrypted, SNI can be derived from the client's Initial packet by calculating the Initial secret to decrypt the packet payload and parsing the QUIC CRYPTO Frame containing the TLS ClientHello.
+If the ClientHello is not encrypted, SNI can be derived from the client's Initial packet by calculating the Initial secret to decrypt the packet payload and parsing the QUIC CRYPTO frame(s) containing the TLS ClientHello.

 As both the derivation of the Initial secret and the structure of the Initial packet itself are version-specific, the first step is always to parse the